 With more than \$30 billion in assets held by the Systems as of June 30, 2012, PSRS/PEERS is the 45th largest defined benefit plan in the United States, and the 107th largest institutional investor in the world.
 And while investment markets remain challenging, the Systems' investment strategy has proven successful in turbulent economic times.
 More than 80% of PSRS/PEERS liabilities (promises of benefits) are already funded by the assets the Systems currently hold.
 Funding the remainder can be compared to paying off a home mortgage - the plan design calls for the rest to be paid off in about 25 years.
 "Our investment team, management and Board of Trustees are dedicated to ensuring the ongoing strength of the Retirement Systems," said Steve Yoakum, Executive Director.
 "Our benefits will continue to be paid as promised."
 In fiscal year 2012, PSRS/PEERS paid more than \$2.1 billion in retirement benefits to nearly 73,000 retirees and beneficiaries.
 Nearly 90% of those benefits - more than \$1.85 billion - was paid to Missouri residents.
 These benefits serve not only as a reliable source of income for those retirees and beneficiaries, but also as fuel for the local economies in which the retirees reside.
+PSRS/PEERS Benefits Paid Fiscal Year 2012

+More than \$2.1 billion in benefits were paid in FY 2012.
+"If you look at it in terms of providing a paycheck for Missourians, PSRS/PEERS would qualify as one of the state's largest employers," said Yoakum.
+"We have a positive impact on every county in the state, regardless of swings in the economy.
+Our goal is to continue to provide retirement security to our members, now and into the future."
 Legislative Update he 2013 Missouri Legislative Session officially began on January 9.
 Each year, the Public School and Education Employee Retirement Systems of Missouri (PSRS/PEERS) closely monitor and track proposed legislation that, if passed, may impact active and retired PSRS/PEERS members.

-Several bills have been introduced this year that could potentially impact PEERS members.
-This includes legislation impacting the extension of the expiration of the 25-and-Out retirement provision.
+Several bills have been introduced this year that could potentially impact PSRS members.
+This includes legislation impacting the extension of the expiration dates of the 25-and-Out retirement provision and the 2.55% benefit factor provision.
 The following is a status update on PSRS/PEERS bills.
 To stay up-to-date on current retirement legislation, please sign up for our legislative updates at www.psrs-peers.org/Legislation.html.

-25-and-Out Provision House Bill (HB) 313 was introduced January 24, 2013 by Representative Mike Thomson and co-sponsored by Representative Mike Lair.
-This bill would make 25-and-Out provision a permanent benefit provision in our statutes.
+25-and-Out and 2.55% Benefit Factor House Bill (HB) 313 was introduced January 24, 2013 by Representative Mike Thomson and co-sponsored by Representative Mike Lair.
+This bill would make 25-and-Out and the 2.55% benefit factor permanent benefit provisions in our statutes.
 Senate Bill (SB) 232, with identical language to HB 313, was introduced by Senator Wayne Wallingford at the end of January.
-The 25-and-Out provision is currently set to expire July 1, 2013.
-In the past, it has been a temporary provision with an PSRS/PEERS Benefits Paid
+The 25-and-Out provision and the 2.55% benefit factor are currently set to expire July 1, 2013.